harrywykman/pisticci_farm_project_documentation/pisticci_project_handover_manual.md

  - Solukelp --- (312 oz / acre / year) **0.03 oz / 100 ft<sup>2</sup> / 14 days**
  - Neptune's Harvest Fish Fertilizer --- (12 gallons / acre / year) **0.14 oz / 100 ft<sup>2</sup> / 14 days**

-*Western Greenhouse* (400 sq ft bed area)
+*Western Greenhouse and Eastern Greenhouses* (1300 sq ft bed area)

- - EM --- 6 tbsp / 14 days
- - Solu-Kelp --- 1 tsp / 14 days
- - Neptune's Harvest Fish Fertilizer --- 2 tbsp / 14 days

-*Eastern Greenhouse* (900 sq ft bed area)

- - EM --- 9 tbsp / 14 days
+ - EM --- 1 cup / 14 days
- - Solu-Kelp --- 1.5 tsp / 14 days
+ - Solu-Kelp --- 3 tsp / 14 days
- - Neptune's Harvest Fish Fertilizer --- 2.5 tbsp / 14 days
+ - Neptune's Harvest Fish Fertilizer --- 1/3 cup / 14 days

+*Method*

+Mix EM, Solu-kelp and fish emulsion in a 5 gallon bucket and fill bucket.
+Manually turn on the two solenoid valves for the greenhouses and run the system until the lines fill (approx. 5 mins).
+Put the weighted filter from the venturi into the bucket and open the two ball valves which route the water through the venturi.
+Slowly close the gate valve.
+The bio-nutrient solution will begin to the drawn into the irrigation system.
+When the bucket is empyty, clean it, replace filter and allow the lines to draw clean water until the lines are flushed.
+Slowly open the gate valve and then close the two ball valves.
+Turn off the two solenoids.

 <a name="mushrooms"></a>
 ## Mushroom Production